petermarshall878/dev-fundamentals/HackerYou.md

 Inserting happens in a similar fashion too.

 ## Positives of linked lists:
-+ Fast insertion / deletion
++ Fast insertion / deletion **(no copying of other elements!)**
-+ Linked lists let you insert elements at the beginning and end of the list is trivial.
++ Linked lists let you insert elements at the **beginning of the list** fast ...aka O(1)  ...i.e. same time regardless of size
-+ If you keep a 'tail' property for the last node, like you 'head' property for the first node, inserting at the end of the list is very trivial.
++ If you keep a **'tail' property** for the last node, like you 'head' property for the first node, inserting at the end of the list is also fast ...O(1).
-+ Linked lists also remove the overhead of bothering about the size of the data structure.
-The size need not to be known in advance.
++ Linked lists also remove the overhead of bothering about the size of the data structure. **The size need not to be known in advance.**

 ## Drawbacks:
 - Slow lookup: need to iterate through the list to find a specific node
 - They do use more memory than arrays because of the pointers

 ### Note
-We can also add a 'previous' field to allow traversal in both directions.
+We can also add a **'previous' property** to allow traversal in both directions.

 For our next data structure, similar to linked lists, we will deal with nodes and pointers again to next nodes...